govfresh/govfresh.github.io/_pages/about.md

 permalink: /about/
 ---

-Public service with and by the people.
-GovFresh features the people and ideas changing the way government works.
+GovFresh is an [open civic organization](/thoughts/open-civic-organizations) working at the intersection of design, technology and government.

 GovFresh was founded by [Luke Fretwell](/people/lukefretwell) in May 2009.